Thursday, May 9, 2019

 Please note the in-person training has been reduced from one and one-half days to just one day.
 Material previously covered in-person has been moved online.
 With these changes, PSW hopes to reduce the immunization delivery training burden for Wisconsin pharmacists.

-Registration is $325 for PSW members and $425 for non-members and includes the online modules, in-person training, and 17 hours of pharmacist ACPE credits.
-Due to the limited number of spaces available in this course, this programming is non-refundable.
+Registration is $325 for PSW members and $425 for non-members and includes the online modules, in-person training, and 16 hours of pharmacist ACPE credits.
+Due to the limited number of spaces available in this course, this program registration fee is non-refundable.

 Please read the following information about this continuing pharmacy education (CPE) activity before accessing the registration link.

 Release Date: Home study program was developed and released 07/24/18; Live program was developed and released 08/23/18

 Expiration Date: The ACPE numbers associated with this course expire 07/24/21 and 08/23/21

 Activity Type: The home study program is a knowledge-based activity; the live program is an application-based activity